tonqa/lyrics/content/songs/riptide.md

 Taken away to the dark side
 I wanna be your left hand man
 I love you when you're singing that song and
 I got a lump in my throat 'cause
-You're gonna sing the words wrong and
-I got a lump in my throat 'cause
 You're gonna sing the words wrong